Jybbs/Thermur/docs/data-procurement.md

 ### Safety Thresholds

 Converting physical measurements to operational limits requires understanding drone hardware constraints.
-We enforce a **temperature threshold** of $`T_{\max} = 400\text{K}`$ *(127°C)* based on lithium battery chemistry.
+We enforce a **temperature threshold** of $`T_{\max} = 475\text{K}`$ *(202°C)* based on lithium battery chemistry and aerogel protection.
 Above this temperature, batteries enter thermal runaway and fail catastrophically.
 This represents a hard limit rather than gradual degradation.

 **Vertical velocity** limits of $`|w| = 10`$ m/s reflect the aerodynamic capabilities explained above.
 The **heat flux limit** of $`\dot{q}_{\max} = 10`$ kW/m² protects electronic components from cumulative thermal damage, particularly in motors and speed controllers.